DaveWoodCom/OTAgo/README.md

 ## About

-OTAgo is an OTA app distribution system that allows you and your users to securely install their iOS apps over the air (OTA) using Apple's officially supported method [documented here](https://support.apple.com/en-ca/guide/deployment-reference-ios/apda0e3426d7/web).
+OTAgo is an OTA app distribution system that allows you and your users to securely install their iOS and/or Android apps over the air (OTA). iOS distribution uses Apple's officially supported method [documented here](https://support.apple.com/en-ca/guide/deployment-reference-ios/apda0e3426d7/web).

 ## Communication